bhmt/vomit/README.md

   -d, --decode          indicate the file should be decoded -f FILE, --file FILE  the file to encode or decode, defaults to stdin -s SOURCE, --source SOURCE
-                        the directory to encode or decode .py files recursively -i IGNORE, --ignore IGNORE
+                        the directory to encode or decode files recursively -i [IGNORE ...], --ignore [IGNORE ...]
+                        list of files and directories to skip when using source as input -r [IGNORE_REGEX ...], --ignore-regex [IGNORE_REGEX ...]
+                        list of files and directories as regex patterns to skip when using source as input -n [IGNORE_NAMES ...], --ignore-names [IGNORE_NAMES ...]
+                        list of node names to skip
+  -t [EXT ...], --ext [EXT ...]
-                        comma separated values of files and directories to skip when using --source -t EXT, --ext EXT     comma separated values of extensions to include along ".py" when using --source
+                        list of extensions to include along ".py" when using source as input -v, --verbose         verbose output used for file or source as input

 ```